 Prior to the beginning of AHS 2982 Medical Assisting Practicum, students are required to undergo a physical exam/health verification and to be certified in cardiopulmonary resuscitation and first aid.
 Students are responsible for costs incurred from injury or illness while in the Medical Assisting program.
 Fees charged to cover physical exams, immunizations, drug screens, background checks and/or CPR/First Aid Certification are the responsibility of the student.

-The South College Associate of Science degree program in Medical Assisting is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+The South College Certificate in Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Pro¬grams (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).

 Commission on Accreditation of Allied Health Educational Programs